OfficeDev/office-scripts-docs/docs/develop/best-practices.md

 # Best practices in Office Scripts

-There are some common patterns you can follow in your Office Scripts to help ensure they run successfully.
+There are some patterns you can follow in your Office Scripts to help ensure they run successfully.
+These should help you avoid common pitfalls as you start automating your Excel workflow.

 ## Check if the object exists before using it